How to launch and grow your sales enablement career

 Sales enablement has become a must-have in driving go-to-market success.
 Back in the day (okay, in 2013), only 19% of companies had a dedicated sales enablement person, program, or function.
 Now?
 There’s been a jaw-dropping 343% increase in businesses adopting sales enablement in the last five years alone.

-If you’re wondering how to get into sales enablement, and the sales enablement best practices that will help you excel as a specialist, you’ve come to the right place.
+If you’re wondering how to get into sales enablement, and the sales enablement best practices that will help you thrive, you’ve come to the right place.
 Let’s explore everything you need to know about building a successful sales enablement career.

 Sales enablement job titles and responsibilities exist on a sliding scale and depend on factors like company size and stakeholder priorities.
 The most common sales enablement titles you’ll come across on your job hunt include: